 To establish a culture of learning we are modelling our approach at Mount Alvernia on the Charles A Dana Centre recommendations:

 - Encourage, expect, and require authentic collegiality among the adults in the system;

 - Model, encourage, and expect student participation and active engagement;

 - Set high expectations for all students while providing appropriate social and academic supports; and

 - Promote a sense of belonging among students by encouraging and recognising diverse expressions of competence and expertise.

-Our Learning and Teaching framework has been developed by a committed team of teachers and leaders, under the guidance of our Deputy Principal – Teaching and Learning, Kath Little.
-She is responsible for the oversight of all learning within the College, with a particular focus on the implementation of the Learning and Teaching Framework, tracking of student learning, and analysis of data to inform school growth and development.
+Our Learning and Teaching framework has been developed by a committed team of teachers and leaders.
+Deputy Principal – Teaching and Learning, Kath Little is responsible for the oversight of all learning within the College, with a particular focus on the implementation of the Learning and Teaching Framework, tracking of student learning, and analysis of data to inform school growth and development.